badhri123/Visualizing-GANs/README.md

   <img width="450" height="350" src="/docs/img/surface_hinge.svg">
 </p>

-This repository is an implementation of the paper
+This repository is an implementation of the following paper and also an extension of the implementation to GAN Visualization.

 > Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer and Tom Goldstein. [*Visualizing the Loss Landscape of Neural Nets*](https://arxiv.org/abs/1712.09913).
 NIPS, 2018.

-This code was implemented in tensorflow 2.0.
-The authors also have an [implementation](https://github.com/tomgoldstein/loss-landscape) using pytorch.

 ## How to use
 ```python